 While VAC members are not paid or have benefits we all perform the same functions in the field.
 As a result we encourage VAC participation in the EMSPAC alliance to leverage common numbers and needs.

 VAC groups are some of the most dedicated EMS and their service should be recognized.
-The 48 NYC agencies take thousands of calls off the system.
+The over 40 NYC agencies take thousands of calls off the system.

 14. If I support EMSPAC will my job be vulnerable?